freshcells/graphqlite-misc-types/README.md

 This package is an add-on to the [GraphQLite](http://graphqlite.thecodingmachine.io/) PHP library.
 It contains a set of GraphQL scalar types that can be added to GraphQLite.

-This is a fork of https://github.com/thecodingmachine/graphqlite-misc-types which seems to be abandoned.
+This is a takeover drop-in fork of https://github.com/thecodingmachine/graphqlite-misc-types which seems to be abandoned.
+We left the namespace as `TheCodingMachine` to assure drop-in replacement.

 ## Install